sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/DevOps_hol_Gettingstarted.md

    ![QR code](images/dpg13.png)

-1. Enter the digit displayed on the Screen in the Authenticator app on mobile and tap on **Yes**.
+1. Enter the digit displayed on the Screen in the Authenticator app on your mobile and tap on **Yes**.

 1. Once the notification is approved, click on **Next**.